ChaoticAkantor/CARPG/README.md

 # Installation instructions:

-1. Extract/drop CARPG into either Sven Co-op/Svencoop_addon/scripts/plugins/ or perferably Svencoop/scripts/plugins/.
+1. Extract/drop CARPG into perferably Svencoop/scripts/plugins/
+or
+Sven Co-op/Svencoop_addon/scripts/plugins/

+Svencoop/scripts/plugins/CARPG should be what the structure looks like.

 2. Add the following to your default_plugins.txt located inside Sven Co-op/svencoop/;